SGW Teleprompter Solutions

 Q: How do I know if I need to use a teleprompter?

-This question doesn't have a definitive answer, but in general if the length of the script or presentation is such that the talent or presenter won't be able to memorize it then having a teleprompter is a good idea.
-Also, use may depend on the skills of the speaker as well -- if there is any question it is good to have a teleprompter available.
+In general if the length of the script or presentation is such that the talent or presenter won't be able to memorize it then having a teleprompter is a good idea.
+Also, use may also depend on the skills of the speaker -- if there is any question, it is good to have a teleprompter available.
 Many times a teleprompter is used if there are specific facts, data or numbers that have to be stated accurately regardless of length of the presentation.
-We are often hired and placed on stand-by on video shoots in case the presenter is unable to deliver the script well without it, then we swing into action.
-Likewise, we find ourselves at conferences for the same reason -- for the eventuality that a presenter realizes that their presentation is lengthy enough to require one.
+We are often hired and placed on stand-by on video shoots and at conferences in case a presenter is unable to deliver the script well without it, and we can swing into action if necessary.

 Q: What kind of teleprompter should I rent?

 For video shoots our camera mounts, mini-camera mount and floor stands are what you would use.
-We do work on many video shoots where multiple camera-mounts are used, and sometimes combinations of camera-mounts and floor stands are used depending on circumstances.
+Multiple camera-mounts are sometimes used, and even combinations of camera-mounts and floor stands as well.
 Camera mounts are used when you want the talent to directly address the camera/viewer.
 Floor stands are for interview style situations where the talent is looking off-camera.
+Also, keep in mind that our camera mounts are jib compatible.

 For conferences the executive speech prompter and/or floor monitors are what are used.
 Sometimes it is clear what equipment a speaker needs, other times they may not have a preference.
 We often operate on shows with both because some speakers prefer to roam the stage (floor monitors) while others prefer to stand behind a podium (executive speech prompter).